Greenland’s Visual Storytelling

 “To ever do this, we need to tell the right story visually, and out of that has grown an image database,” says Mads.
 “Images basically carry the core of our branding message.”

 Image sharing is one of Visit Greenland’s pillars.
-The core of the organization’s work is market development, and helping partners inside and outside the country access images with a strong brand is crucial (especially now that Greenland has been named one of Lonely Planet’s Best in Travel Top 10 Countries in 2016).
+The core of the organization’s work is market development, and helping partners inside and outside the country access images with a strong brand is crucial (especially now that Greenland has been named one of Lonely Planet’s Best in Travel Top 10 Countries).

 “Like any destination, there are a lot of narratives coming from a lot of different angles about who we are,” says Mads.